TeboM/CyberOps-Training/README.md

 ### Day 3
 > Uncovering common tactics and techniques leveraged by APT28 (Russia say's hi) when attacking Governement and non-government institutions, from Recon -> Resource Dev -> Initial Access -> Execution -> Persitence -> C2 -> Collection.
 > Investigated a targeted Office365 Credential Harvesting campaign.
 Discovered artefacts about the phishing domain, phishing kit used, log file where credentials were stored, the attackers email addresses and final flag.

+### Day 4
+> Understanding the value of a centralized platform for log collection, normalization and incident investigation + management

 ...